YOU ARE NOT ALONE

-The mission of the Office of Personal Counseling is to assist students with emotional, developmental or psychological concerns that may be interfering with their personal and academic growth.
-We provide free, confidential, short-term counseling to help students find healthy ways to cope with college and life stressors in order to enhance their personal growth and support their academic focus at Bronx Community College.
-All students are treated with respect and are seen as individuals with unique strengths.
-Our services are free and confidential.
+The Office of Personal Counseling (OPC) under CARES (Counseling and Resources for Emergency Support), assists students with emotional, developmental and/or psychological concerns that may be interfering with their personal and academic growth.
+We provide free, confidential, short-term individual and group counseling to help students find healthy ways to cope with college and life stressors in order to enhance their personal growth and support their academic focus at BCC.

 Office of Personal Counseling

 Tuesday 9 am – 5 pm